-Whose life will be saved by the protection your passion puts into place?
+Whose life will be saved by the protection you put into place while serving your purpose?

 “The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.” ~ Ralph Waldo Emerson